What shapes the loss landscape of self-supervised learning?: A Landscape Theory of Self-Supervised-Learning

 The first term encourages an expansion of $W$ along the direction of the augmentation $C$, while the second term encourages an expansion along the directions of feature $A_0$.
 It is intriguing to see that the repulsion term dominates the attraction of the energy term: the motion along the direction of $C$ completely cancels out, and only the expansion along $A_0$ remains.
 This means that to leading order, the learned representation has a larger variation along the directions where the data has a larger variation, which is what one naively expects.
 Collecting results, we have obtained the loss landscape in the neighborhood of the origin as $L = - {\rm Tr}[W A_0 W^T] + \frac{1}{8}\V[|W(x - \chi)|^2] + O(||W||^6)$.

 \textbf{NT-xent (SimCLR)}.
-Next, we analyze Normalized Temperature Cross-Entropy (NT-xent) used in SimCLR \citep{chen2020simple}.
-As in \cite{tian2022deep}, we note InfoNCE can be generalized to encompass NT-xent as follows:
+As an additional example, we analyze Normalized Temperature Cross-Entropy loss (NT-xent) used in SimCLR \citep{chen2020simple}. \cite{tian2022deep} shows that InfoNCE can be generalized to encompass NT-xent as follows:

 In contrast to InfoNCE, here one of the terms in the denominator is reweighted by a factor of $\alpha \geq 0$.
-Two interesting limits are $\alpha=1$, where we recover the InfoNCE loss, and $\alpha=0$, where we obtain the popular NT-xent loss used in SimCLR \citep{chen2020simple}.
+Two interesting limits are $\alpha=1$, where we recover the InfoNCE loss, and $\alpha=0$, where we obtain NT-xent.
 For general $\alpha$, we refer to this loss as the \textit{weighted InfoNCE}.
 We will see in section~\ref{sec: theory} that this weighted InfoNCE can have a mild dimensional collapse problem.